Overview

 This pop-up dialog explains the conflict and asks the user to clarify their priority.
 This interaction model keeps the user in control and ensures they remain the final decision-maker whenever automated actions collide.

-Storm Guard and Proactive Protection
+Storm Guard & Proactive Protection

 The system monitors severe weather alerts to automatically generate a protective schedule within the Energy Agenda.